sheetal2552/yo-yo/readme.md

 ### morphdom

-`yo-yo` lets you do two basic things, create an element and update it.
+`yo-yo` lets you do two basic things: create an element and update it.
 When you create an element it simply creates a new DOM element tree using hyperx and its own custom code that uses `document.createElement`.

 However, when you update an element using `yo.update()` it actually uses a module called [`morphdom`](https://npmjs.org/morphdom) to transform the existing DOM tree to match the new DOM tree while minimizing the number of changes to the existing DOM tree.
 This is a really similar approach to what `react` and `virtual-dom` do, except `morphdom` does not use a virtual DOM, it simply uses the actual DOM.